 This camp is designed to replicate a life “off the grid” without the luxuries of the modern world.
-As such, we will spend the majority of the week deep in the woods exploring community living and traditional skills.
+We will spend the majority of the week deep in the woods exploring community living and traditional skills.
 Gain proficiency with the arts of foraging, shelter building, water purifying, food preserving and fire carrying as we travel into the wilderness to live off the land.
-We will use the gifts which nature supplies us, including natural bug spray, soap and soft bough beds.
-We will construct a waterproof lean-to, warm debris huts, safe fire pits, reflective walls, and buried hot beds.
 In the end, we will return with a greater appreciation for, and understanding of, our modern luxuries.

-While a number of traditional skills will be explored, the primary focus of this week is on community; what it means to be part of a community and what it “takes” to flourish.
-Instructors will guide and advise the group; ensure participant safety and well-being; lead guided activities.
-The group will decide how to best tackle their community challenges.
-Challenges may include: access to clean water, food, and shelters.
-As the week progresses, we will move away from modern luxuries [guaranteed meals and water; pots and pans] and undertake true Traditional Living.
+While a number of traditional skills will be explored, the primary focus of this week is on community; what it means to be part of a community and “what it takes” to flourish.
+Instructors will guide and advise the group; ensure participant safety and well-being; and lead guided activities.
+The group will decide how intensely to best tackle community challenges, such as access to clean water, food, and shelters.

 Camp Goals & Skills Covered: